 FFS: whether SL-PRS can be transmitted in a slot without associated PSCCH

 Agreement

-For the scheme 2 sensing-based resource allocation, resolve the brackets below by:
+For the scheme 2 sensing-based resource allocation:

 Alt.
 2: Rel-16 resource (re)-selection procedure with periodic and without periodic reservations is the starting point for the design of SL-PRS in the dedicated resource pool.